orionlee/pht_eb_stats/PilotResult.md

 One of them, TIC [388508344](https://exofop.ipac.caltech.edu/tess/target.php?id=388508344)  (Subject [48227275](https://www.zooniverse.org/projects/nora-dot-eisner/planet-hunters-tess/talk/subjects/48227275)), is special in that only one eclipses was observed.
 It is likely to be a long period eclipsing binary (with a period longer than 100 days).
 Targets similar to this one are likely to fall through the crack of typical automated pipelines to identify eclipsing binaries.

+## Future Work and Ideas

+- Expand to cover all targets from sectors 1 - 26 (the TESS prime mission) if the pilot is deemed viable and useful.
+- Vet all 67 candidates and learn how the process could be improved.
+- One area could be reducing false positives.
+  - possibly some other tags might indicate false positives (in addition to transit-like ones), e.g., `#contaminated`
+  - Eliminate false positives due to contamination.
+    - E.g., infer the companion object's approximate radius and flag those that are too small
+    - the radius can be inferred from the dips' approximate depth, which could plausibly obtained from some of the following sources.
+      - [TCEs](https://exo.mast.stsci.edu/): some of the candidates are flagged by the exoplanet finding pipeline, which can provide information on the identified periodic dips.
+      - [Planet Hunters Analysis Database](https://mast.stsci.edu/phad/about.html): contains the dips identified by Planet Hunters TESS volunteers.
+      - Standard periodicity finding algorithms, e.g., Box Least Squares, Lomb-Scargle , etc.

 ## Data

 - The candidate list is available in :  [csv](data_samples/pht_eb_candidates_from_samples.csv), [google sheet](https://docs.google.com/spreadsheets/d/1np63ehIBzJirj0byuZv8_7qW5e4JAM9XvAxB5UPoAi0/edit?usp=sharing)

-- This [google sheet](https://docs.google.com/spreadsheets/d/18wDmfVStrwNpAf-6RDzmYPUzVSEkG3zMbzZKFuYQ2Ss/edit?usp=sharing) contains data of all the TICs before data reduction is done to create the sample list.
+- This [google sheet](https://docs.google.com/spreadsheets/d/18wDmfVStrwNpAf-6RDzmYPUzVSEkG3zMbzZKFuYQ2Ss/edit?usp=sharing) contains data of all the TICs before data reduction is done to create the candidate list.

 ## Credits